nameisprajwal/resume/Family/Output/ALL_UNITS_V3_ACTIVE.md

 **Who is Karta: Summary**

-[As detailed in Q3, the Karta is the senior-most, typically eldest male, member of a joint family who manages joint property.
-He is both a manager and coparcener, exercising authority over family affairs.]
+As detailed, the Karta is the senior-most, typically eldest male, member of a joint family who manages joint property.
+He is both a manager and coparcener, exercising authority over family affairs.

 **Alienation of Joint Family Property by Karta:**